alexandrasouly/alexandrasouly.github.io/_posts/2021-04-25-ISLR_review.md

 Are you also constantly wondering what to learn next?

- If you feel like your Machine Learning foundations are a bit shaky, and you would like to start Kaggle but feel intimidated, then you are in a similar situation to me a couple of months ago.
-I have found a solution to both of my problems, and I'm excited to share it with you!
+ If you feel like your Machine Learning foundations are a bit shaky, then you are in a similar situation to me a couple of months ago.
+If you wanted to start Kaggle, but was too intimidated by all the available techniques to use, I feel you.
+I have found a solution to both of these problems, and I'm excited to share it with you!

 In this article, I will share my experiences working through the textbook Introduction to Statistical Learning in R (abbreviated as ISLR).
 I hope this helps you figure out whether you should pick it up too, and I'll also share some tips to make your studies more efficient.